 - Design and element animating options

 You can also create charts, apply color themes, and upload media in designs.
-Those features make it much better than Photoshop in terms of visual designing.
+Those features make it much better than Photoshop in terms of visual design.

-One thing we should cover is that some templates are over 200 MB in size, and unlike Canva, you must download any to edit.
+Some templates are over 200 MB, and unlike Canva, you must download them first.

-The app also has a search bar to search for templates on Adobe Stock.
+The app also has a search bar for templates on Adobe Stock.
 Most templates are paid, but you find some free ones.
-Other than that, many third-party services provide free and premium Photoshop templates.

 This tiny round of Canva vs. Photoshop reveals a lot about the two.
 While creating a new design in Canva, you see resolutions for many platforms.
-Some of the sizes are:
+Some include videos, presentations, and logos.

 Hundreds of apps can connect with Canva.
 These include photo editors, cloud storage platforms, QR code generators, and share and publish apps.

-On the other hand, Photoshop has a marketplace where you find extensions and app integrations.
-As of writing this post, only one integration supports photoshop, but you will find several extensions for better editing.
+As of writing this post, only one integration supports Photoshop, but you will find several extensions for better editing.
 Some of those are on:

 - QR code generating